-12.3 For Flexi-Hire Service Option customers, if after 8 weeks we have been unable to find a suitable replacement and no Job Offer Agreement or Engagement has been achieved, We will:
+12.3 For Flexi-Hire Service Option customers, if after 8 weeks and subject to continued compliance with these Terms, we have been unable to find a suitable replacement and no Job Offer Agreement or Engagement has been achieved, We will:

 Where the Candidate self-terminates this will be strictly based on the Candidate formally confirming that they selected the wrong job or have been offered alternative employment and not as a result of unfair practices, change in job spec, pay or working conditions.

 12.4 Provision of our Hire Replacement Service & Rebate is conditional upon You;